 This Support and Resistance Zones Strategy will enable you to take trades exactly at the area price will reverse.
-Trading support and resistance lines is critical for every trader to implement into their system.
-In this article you will learn how to calculate support and resistance, identify support and resistance trading zones, stock support and resistance approach to trading, along with forex trading support and resistance.
+Trading support and resistance lines are critical for every trader to implement into their system.
+In this article, you will learn how to calculate support and resistance, identify support and resistance trading zones, stock support and resistance approach to trading, along with forex trading support and resistance.

 I am going to guide you every step of the way.
 Follow along as we cover support and resistance in forex, how to trade support and resistance in stocks, and how to trade support and resistance in options.
 This is a simple, easy to learn and easy to understand trading strategy.
 After you read this strategy, you will be able to identify these sweet spots where marvelous price action happens.
 So, keep reading and you won’t regret it.
 Also, read trading discipline which is an important skill for successful trading.